sjmikler/pytorch-symbolic/docs/quick_start.md

 # Quick Start

-## Functional API for model creation
+## Symbolic API for model creation

 Deep neural networks can be represented as directed acyclic graphs where: